 Psychotherapy is a front-line treatment for those struggling with social anxiety.
 Due to the link between trauma history and the later development of anxiety disorders, therapy provides a safe and reliable environment for clients to share their experiences and challenges.5

-Many online therapy options are available if you struggle to get started with traditional in-person care.
+Many online therapy options for anxiety are available if you struggle to get started with traditional in-person care.
 Check an online therapist directory to find a therapist specializing in social anxiety.

 Common therapies for social anxiety include: